johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 ## Sample description ##

 Two ant colonies were used for the transcriptome sequencing.
-The first, designated A22, was collected at Molly Bog, Vermont in August 2012 by Nick Gotelli and Andrew Nguyen.
-This colony was putatively identifed as *A. picea*.
-The second colony, designated Ar, was collected by Lauren Nichols in Raleigh, North Carolina.
+The first, designated *A22*, was collected at Molly Bog, Vermont in August 2012 by Nick Gotelli and Andrew Nguyen.
+The second colony, designated *Ar*, was collected by Lauren Nichols in Raleigh, North Carolina.
 These colonies were maintained in the lab for 6 months prior to sample collection.
+Bernice Bacon DeMarco (Michigan State University) identified colony *A22* as *A. picea* and *Ar* as *A. carolinensis*.

 For each colony, three ants were exposed to one of 12 temperature treatments, every 3.5C ranging from 0C to 38.5C, for one hour in glass tubes in a water bath.
 The ants were flash frozen and stored at -80C until RNA was extracted using a two step extraction; [RNAzol RT](http://www.mrcgene.com/rnazol.htm) (Molecular Research Center, Inc) followed by an [RNeasy Micro](http://www.qiagen.com/products/catalog/sample-technologies/rna-sample-technologies/total-rna/rneasy-micro-kit) column (Qiagen).
 Samples from each colony were pooled and sequenced in separate lanes on a 100bp paired-end run of an Illumina HiSeq at the University of Minnesota Genomics Center, yielding 20e6 and 16e6 reads for the A22 and Ar samples, respectively.